 If screening onsite, how much PPE will be required for the responsible parties carrying out the screening practices?
 How will you supply this PPE?

-All screeners wear surgical masks, gloves, and eye shields/goggles.
+The receptionist/Security Guards will wear surgical masks at all times while at front desk.
 The PPE for this function is provided by the facility and included in the established par levels.
-The Eye protection is cleaned after each session by the employee.

 [X] Have a plan for cleaning, disinfection, and contact tracing in the event of a positive case.